steverozen/ISMB.mutsig.tutorial/README.md

 If you have difficulties contact Nanhai JIANG at nanhai.jiang@u.duke.nus.edu.

-You will need this for the practicum on July 11.
-The practicum inputs will be released shortly.
+You will need R and the above packages for the practicum on July 11.

+The practicum inputs are at https://github.com/steverozen/ISMB.mutsig.tutorial/raw/master/ISMB.mutational.sigatures.practicum.zip.

 The slides are: